DIVORCE AND MEDIATION CENTER

 Services Provided and Fees

 Following completion of the intake application, if the individual or couple is interested in co-parenting education, consultation or coaching services, having an Initial Assessment and Consultation is the first step.
-Also, if the individual or couple is unsure of which services would be the most beneficial, an Initial Consultation is recommended.
+Also, if the individual or couple is unsure of which services would be the most beneficial, an Initial Assessment and Consultation is recommended.
 During the Initial Consult, an intake specialist will obtain a family history to identify current problems.
-Once a better picture of the family and it’s concerns are assessed, the intake specialist gives the individual or couple treatment recommendations to begin collaboratively working on a personalized strategic plan to address the concerns listed.
+Once a better picture of the family and it’s concerns are assessed, the intake specialist gives the individual or couple service recommendations to begin collaboratively working on a personalized strategic plan to address the concerns listed.

 Group Screening Intake

 If a child, couple or adult is interested in attending one of our support groups, they must attend a group screening intake to assess appropriateness for group and to determine group fit.
 However, if the adult previously participated in an Initial Consultation and was recommended for group by an Intake Specialist, a group screening intake is no longer needed.

 If individual, family or couples’ therapy is requested, usually the first step of therapy will be for one of our licensed professionals to conduct a comprehensive assessment.
 The therapist will explore identified presenting problems and history of these problems in more depth to formulate and develop treatment goals for on-going therapy or counseling.
 In legal proceedings, the comprehensive assessment may be required to be submitted to a judge or an attorney; in cases such as these, a written report will also be developed for an additional fee.

 $150/hour (additional $50 if written report is required)